-LMC Degree: GE: Language and Rationality: Communication
+LMC Degree: GE: Language and Rationality: Communication and Analytical Thinking; DA

 Transfer: UC; CSU Gen. Ed.
-Area B4; IGETC Area 2 Students will learn how functions are used to describe real-world situations.
+Area B4; IGETC Area 2A Students will learn how functions are used to describe realworld situations.
 Students will study functions grouped into families: linear, exponential, trigonometric, power, and others.
 Students will investigate functions using algebra, tables, graphs, and verbal descriptions.
 This course is primarily intended to prepare students for calculus but may also serve as an advanced course for students not intending to continue with calculus.
 Graphing calculator required.
-SC 0099 MTWTH 12:30-3:20pm MA2-205 6/17-7/25 + 6 hours by arrangement each week.
+SC MTWTH 12:30-3:20pm MA2-205 6/16-7/24

-9521 MTWTH 9:00-11:50am BRT-10 6/17-7/25 + 6 hours by arrangement each week.
+MTWTH 9:00-11:50am BRT-10 6/16-7/24 + 6 hours by arrangement each week.

 Students enrolled in this section will be expected to use computers for a portion of their coursework.

-MATH-050 Calculus and Analytic Geometry I - 4 Units
+MATH-050 Calculus and Analytic Geometry I -4 Units

-PREREQUISITE: MATH-026 and 040 or equivalent LMC Degree: GE: Language and Rationality: Communication and Analytical Thinking; DA tion to calculus and the geometry of functions, including the use of calculus in scientific fields.
+PREREQUISITE: MATH-026 and 040 or equivalent LMC Degree: GE: Language and Rationality: Communication and Analytical Thinking; DA

+Transfer: UC; CSU Gen. Ed.
+Area B4; IGETC Area 2 Do you want to know how scientists, engineers and economists use mathematics in research?
+Math 50 is an introduction to calculus and the geometry of functions, including the use of calculus in scientific fields.
 We will introduce, explore, and apply the derivative and introduce the integral in the context of rates of change.
 This course is the first of the three-semester calculus sequence.
 Applications are made to various fields including physics, engineering, biology, and social science.
 This course is required for math, science and engineering majors.
 Use of a mathematical software package or graphing calculator required.
-SC 0022 MTWTH 10:00-12:50pm CC3-365 6/17-7/25 + 6 hours by arrangement each week.
+SC MTWTH 10:00-12:50pm CC1-114